martinx72/MX4SIO-RGR/README.md

 If you want a 3D printed shell, here is your chance: https://www.thingiverse.com/thing:5195671 (the STL file is not from me, thanks to the one who created the file)

+And mofifed 3D printed shell from me: https://www.thingiverse.com/thing:5302407 (T-Flash door and LED hole were added)

 **BOM**.
 | Item | Part Number |
 | ------ | ------ |